-Give Infants Peanuts At 4-6 Months To Prevent Later Peanut Allergies, Says National Institutes Of Heatlh
+Give Infants Peanuts At 4-6 Months To Prevent Later Peanut Allergies, Says National Institutes Of Health

-Infants should be given small doses of foods containing peanuts beginning at about four to six months, in order to prevent peanut allergies further down the road, according to new recommendations released this wee by The National Institutes of Health.
+Infants should be given small doses of foods containing peanuts beginning at about four to six months in order to prevent peanut allergies further down the road, according to new recommendations released this week by the National Institutes of Health.

 As Ars Technica reports, the new guidelines seem to confirm something that pediatricians, food scientists, and parents have suspected for some time: that early exposure to peanuts in infancy may be just what the doctor ordered, so to speak, to help prevent peanut allergies.

-Speaking to The New York Times, food allergy expert Matthew Greenhawt said that there’s a very brief period of time during infancy when a baby can safely handle certain foods.
+Speaking to the New York Times, food allergy expert Matthew Greenhawt said that there’s a very brief period of time during infancy when a baby can safely handle certain foods.

 “[There is a] window of time in which the body is more likely to tolerate a food than react to it, and if you can educate the body during that window, you’re at much lower likelihood of developing an allergy to that food.”